 Measures the standard deviation of the probe-to-probe difference of the log ratios.
-This metric is used in CGH experiments where differences in the log ratios are small on average.
+This is a metric used in CGH experiments where differences in the log ratios are small on average.
 A smaller standard deviation here indicates less noise in the biological signals.